paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Count

-`Count` walks a linked list to see how many nodes there are.
+`Count` keeps a tally of active nodes.

 ##### Push